AAStarCommunity/AAStar-Infra-Docs/research/solutions/COS72.md

 # AI dApps Builder: COS72
 We create an AI tool, a simple web page based community dApps builder based on COS72 and Optimism Layer2.
+It built on top of Mycelium Protocol/Mushroom Protocol, which will be the dApps Layer3.

 ## Just answer questions
 + Friendly to all